 If you weren't sure about coming to Myrtle Beach before, you're probably convinced now.
 The foodie scene in this beach town is thriving and growing every year.

 It's not only the tourists who embrace all the different restaurant options.
 One of the best reasons to live in Myrtle Beach is the extensive dining choices.
-No matter what cuisine or ambience you're looking for, you'll find it here.
+No matter what cuisine or ambiance you're looking for, you'll find it here.

 For more information on moving to Myrtle Beach and picking the right home for you, check out the blog.